Novartis to close Swiss plant, 50 jobs to go

-Novartis (NOVN.S) plans to close a plant in the southern Swiss town of Locarno, the drugmaker said on Wednesday, citing falling demand for testing products.
+ZURICH (Reuters) - Novartis plans to close a plant in the southern Swiss town of Locarno, the drugmaker said on Wednesday, citing falling demand for testing products.

 Around 50 jobs are set to go by shuttering the facility in stages by the end of 2023, it added in a statement.